 And finally Summer.
 I leave summer until last because it is the most essential season of all.
 Although it's not the most poetic season, I won't deny it's essential.
 The resetting of the timer.
 The hot summer days.
 The hazy summer nights.
 The humid air.
 The excitement.
 Cold beers.
 Ice lollies.
 Swimming.
 Beaches.
 Dancing.
 Exploring.
 Friends.
 Laughter.
 Happiness.
 Summer goes by too quickly yet lasts forever at the same time.
 I couldn't have 4 seasons of summer, one is most definitely enough but it is the perfect indulgent dessert to a beautifully balanced meal.

 The seasons are so much a part of me I think I would be seriously out of wack without them.
-So seasons, thank you for keeping me balanced and providing me with a narrative to live each year by.
+So seasons, thank you for keeping me centered in a yearly routine and for providing me with a narrative to live each year by.

 The same reason I fell completely in love with my boyfriend.
 The dry, self deprecating silliness that is so unique to our country.
 With a few exceptions all of my favourite comedians are British.
 Bob Mortimer, David Mitchell, James Acaster, Peter Kay, Dawn French, Steve Coogan, Tim Key, Stephen Merchant ect.
 I feel lucky to have such a close circle of witty friends around me and I don't think I could reside in a country where my wit wasn't understood or reciprocated.